ikclouds/git-bootcamp-25-1/README.md

     - Which branch you are currently on.
     - Which files have been modified.
     - Which files are staged for the next commit.
-    - Which files are **untracked** (files in your working directory that Git is not currently monitoring).
+    - Which files are untracked.
 2. **Staging Changes (`git add`):** Before changes can be committed (saved), they must be moved to the **staging area (or index)**.
 This is an intermediate area where changes are prepared.
     - **`git add <filename>`:** This command **stages a specific file** for the next commit, meaning only changes in that particular file will be included.
     - **`git add .`:** This command **stages all new and modified files** in the current directory and its subdirectories, preparing them all for the next commit.